bitcoin-sv/arc/doc/README.md

 >NOTE: Callbacks that have not been successfully sent for an extended period (e.g., 24 hours) are no longer sent.

 Multiple instances of Callbacker can run in parallel.
-In order to ensure the chronological order of callbacks each callback URL is always handled by only one callbacker instance.
-The synchronization on which instance handles which URL happens using a dedicated database table which maps callbacker instance to URL.

 ### BlockTx